 How Long Does a Home Sleep Study Take vs In-Lab?

 While you’ll typically spend one to three nights participating in either a lab or a home sleep study, there are some key differences to be aware of.

-As a general rule of thumb, one night of recorded sleep does not necessarily paint a full picture of your sleep health or average Apnea-Hypopnea Index (AHI), as evidenced by this 2012 study of multi-night polysomnography.
-With all of the extra equipment in-lab, it will be difficult for you to attain the same level of sleep quality you can expect at home—not impossible but difficult.
+One night of recorded sleep does not necessarily paint a full picture of your sleep health or average Apnea-Hypopnea Index (AHI), as evidenced by this 2012 study of multi-night polysomnography.
+However, even with a single-night sleep study, your provider should easily be able to determine your level of risk for or the severity of your sleep apnea.
+Keep in mind, though that with all of the extra equipment in-lab, it will be difficult for you to attain the same level of sleep quality you can expect at home—not impossible, but difficult.

 It’s also worth noting that you may be asked to return for a CPAP titration study in the event you’re indicated as a candidate for CPAP therapy, though some people also undergo titration on their first night.
 In a titration study, you’ll also be hooked up to a CPAP machine, and your sleep technologist will test a range of pressures while you sleep to determine which pressure is best for you.